 In this blog, Fintra will explore various aspects of KVP such as the following topics:

-Currently, KVP offers a 6.9% rate of interest.
-This means any investment made in KVP today, will double your money in 10 years and 5 months.
-Please note that the KVP interest rate is revised every quarter and this is the first time that the rate has fallen below 7% because of the current economical situation pertaining to Covid-19.
+Currently, KVP offers a 7.5% rate of interest.
+This means any investment made in KVP today, will double your money in 115 months.
+Please note that the KVP interest rate is revised every quarter.
 There was a time when investment used to double in 5 years as well.

 Also, do note that once you have purchased a KVP at a particular rate of interest, it is going to be the same till maturity.
 It is only when you purchase a new certificate, newer rates at that time will apply.
 You can use this calculator to instantly calculate the returns and maturity period for your KVP.